Reparameterization and Change of Variables

 real<lower=0> y_inv;

-The change-of-variables approach to sampling y_inv with an inverse gamma distribution can be coded as follows.
+to have an inverse gamma distribution can be coded as follows.

 parameters {